Perfect for any time of year, these thirst quenching fruit and herb infused spa water recipes make water tastes so refreshing and delicious.

 Tip: Store your herbs in Mind Your Bees beeswax wraps to keep them fresh longer.
 The zero waste kitchen essentials set is our most popular starter kit because it comes with 6 wraps and a Swedish Sponge cloth for all your clean-up needs.

 Looking to experiment with different fruit and herb infusions?
 Try these combinations:

 - Slice up some watermelon and add mint leaves and basil.

 - Combine cantaloupe and cucumber for a refreshing drink.

 - Cut up pineapple and add mint for a powerful combination.

-- Use whole blueberries and a stone fruit like cut up peaches.
+- Use whole blueberries and stone fruit like cut-up peaches.

 - Slice up grapefruit and lemon for an energy boost